xuankimtran/docs-1/pages/katalon-studio/docs/mobile-reduce-execution-time.md

 permalink: katalon-studio/docs/mobile-reduce-execution-time.html
 ---

-When you execute a test suite containing multiple test cases that share the same process as follows: start an application > run steps > close the application, it normally takes a significant amount of time for the test to finish.
-This is due to the starting application step repeated in each test case.

-Hence, we suggest **starting** the AUT in the first test case only and **reusing** the AUT in the remaining test cases.
-This trick reduces the execution time of a test suite tremendously.

-To reuse the AUT in the remaining test cases, you need to restart that AUT in each test case with the following snippet:
+To speed up a test suite's execution time, we recommend you start the application once in the first test case and reset it in each remaining test case with the following snippet:

 ```groovy
 import com.kms.katalon.core.mobile.keyword.internal.MobileDriverFactory